dotnet/designs/accepted/2021/install-location-per-architecture.md

 * arm64 6 apphost will react to the `install_location_arm64`
 * x64 6 apphost will react to the `install_location_x64`

-*Note: All supported downlevel installers (3.1 and 5) will need to be updated to install the product into a different location and to always write the arch-less configuration file `install_location`.*
+*Note: All supported downlevel installers (3.1) will need to be updated to install the product into a different location and to always write the arch-less configuration file `install_location`.*